xfaith4/custom_SereneHarmonySite/CHECKLIST.md

 ## 🎨 Optional Enhancements

 ### Step 6: Visual & Brand Improvements
-- [ ] Add your logo (replace "Serene Harmony" text with logo image)
+- [ ] Add your logo (replace "Peace Love and Body Work" text with logo image)
 - [ ] Customize color scheme (edit CSS variables in `index.html`)
 - [ ] Add more professional photos to other sections
 - [ ] Consider adding a headshot or about photo